 Inactive organizations that have filled out a Petition for Reactivation are considered provisional and must adhere to guidelines outlined for provisional groups.

-Organizations are required to review their constitutions every five (5) years in order to update any necessary information.
-Organizations must submit constitution updates via OrgSync.
-All corrections and revisions must be approved by the Organizations Commission to become valid.
+Organizations are required to review their constitutions annually in order to update any necessary information.
+Organizations must submit constitution updates via their BluSync portal.
+All corrections and revisions must be approved by the Campus Affairs Commission to become valid.

-The Organizations Commission will review constitutional changes and decide by majority vote if they are in order according to the present requirements.
-If approved by the Organizations Commission, the constitution will be filed in the organization’s file.
-If changes are deemed necessary by the Organizations Commission, the organization may do the following:
+The Campus Affairs Commission will review constitutional changes and decide by majority vote if they are in order according to the present requirements.
+If approved by the Campus Affairs Commission, the constitution will be filed in the organization’s file.
+If changes are deemed necessary by the Campus Affairs Commission, the organization may do the following:

 a.
 Appeal to the Student Senate by informing the President, in writing, one week